Best Floor Lamp

 Why You Should Trust Us

-We researched a lot of lamps and then purchased all of them and tested them rigorously and head-to-head.
+We researched a lot of lamps and then purchased a selection to test rigorously, head-to-head.
 Each lamp was scored based on aesthetics, light quality, stability, craftsmanship, ease of use, and versatility.
 To score aesthetics, we polled our entire staff and a group of impartial friends and then averaged their results.
 While style is very subjective, this poll showed us clear trends in what people seem to like and dislike.
-From there we set up every lamp in multiple spaces and at all times of the day and night.
+From there, we set up every lamp in multiple spaces and at all times of the day and night.
 We read, crafted, and played games under each light to see which are best for tasks and which are better suited to ambient mood lightning.
-We took extensive notes while unpacking and assembling each lamp, paying attention to how smooth this process was, the quality of the materials, and the stability of the overall product when put together.
+We took extensive notes while unpacking and assembling each lamp, paying attention to how smooth this process was, the quality of the materials, and the overall product's stability when put together.
 Read on to learn more about each of these testing metrics and which models fared the best in a particular category.

 Analysis and Test Results

 After many hours of setting up lights and engaging in various activities underneath each of them, we gained a solid perspective of what is best for particular use cases and what works well across many scenarios and room layouts.

-Style and aesthetics are both very important when picking out a piece of furniture.
+Style and aesthetics are both significant when picking out a piece of furniture.
 It's also highly subjective and impossible to assess fairly with only a few people.
 For that reason, we created an anonymous poll that our entire staff and a slew of impartial friends and family participated in.
 Each person was asked to rate our tested lamps from least to most favorite.
 After that, all the data points were added together and averaged to determine the most loved and hated floor lamps.
 While there was a lot of variance from person to person, some clear trends emerged.